cnio-bu/bollito/README.md

 To explore the clusters along the resolutions, bollito uses [Clustree](https://github.com/lazappi/clustree).
 Cluster validation is achieved by calculating silhouette scores for each cluster.
+Additionally, once the main steps of the pipeline are finished, bollito creates a AnnData file from the Seurat file and test if it is correctly formatted.

 For this step, the following parameters need to be adjusted via the configuration file:
 * Number of significant components based on the elbow plot or JackStraw analysis obtained in previous steps.